 Any member of staff affected by issues arising from concerns for children's welfare or safety can seek support from the DSL.

 The DSL will also put staff in touch with outside agencies for professional support if they so wish.
-Staff can also approach organisations such as their Union/Professional Association, Counselling, and welfare services.
+Staff can also approach organisations such as their Union, counselling, and welfare services.

 Whistleblowing/Confidential Reporting